followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/dxDataGrid/4 Events/editorPrepared.md

 <!--typeFunctionParamName1_field6-->setValue(newValue, newText)<!--/typeFunctionParamName1_field6-->
 <!--typeFunctionParamType1_field6-->any<!--/typeFunctionParamType1_field6-->
 <!--typeFunctionParamDescription1_field6-->
-A method that you need to call to change the cell value after the editor's value is changed.
+A method that you should call to change the cell value and, optionally, the displayed value after the editor's value is changed.
 <!--/typeFunctionParamDescription1_field6-->
 <!--typeFunctionParamName1_field7-->updateValueTimeout<!--/typeFunctionParamName1_field7-->
 <!--typeFunctionParamType1_field7-->Number<!--/typeFunctionParamType1_field7-->